 The Alliance for Wild Ethics holds that the globalizing culture of the internet, and the cosmopolitan culture of books, are both dependent, for their integrity, upon the place-based, vernacular culture of face-to-face storytelling.

 When oral culture degrades, then the literate mind loses its bearings, forgetting its ongoing debt to the body and the breathing earth.
-When stories are no longer being told in the woods or along the banks of rivers -- when the land is no longer being honored, ALOUD!, as an animate, expressive power – then the human senses lose their attunement to the surrounding terrain.
-We no longer feel the particular pulse of our place – we no longer hear, or respond to, the many-voiced eloquence of the land.
-Increasingly blind and deaf, increasingly impervious to the sensuous world, the technological mind begins to lay waste to the earth.
+When stories are no longer being told in the woods or along the banks of rivers — when the land is no longer being honored, ALOUD!, as an animate, expressive power – then the human senses lose their attunement to the surrounding terrain.
+We no longer feel the particular pulse of our place – we no longer hear, or respond to, the many-voiced eloquence of the living land.
+Increasingly blind and deaf, increasingly impervious to the sensuous world, the technologized mind steadily, and obliviously, lays waste to the more-than-human earth.

 We can be ardent readers (and even writers) of books, and enthusiastic participants in the world wide web and the internet, while recognizing that these abstract and almost exclusively human layers of culture will never be sufficient unto themselves.
 Without rejecting these rich forms of communication, we can nonetheless discern, today, that the rejuvenation of oral culture is an ecological imperative.